-Exploring Angkor: Leading experts offer advice on how to do it right
+Angkor Wat travel tips: Expert advice on visiting Cambodia's ancient ruins

 You end the day with little more than sore feet and a memory card full of similar-looking photos that'll mean little to you in 10 years -- long after the quick history lesson you pulled out of your guidebook has slipped away.

 Pretty grim, but it's a scenario repeated thousands of times a week.
+It doesn't have to be that way.

 Angkor is, after all, one of the most incredible archaeological sites on the planet, a 400-square-kilometer wonder filled with limitless beauty, intrigue and even a few remarkable quirks.